 At the heart of the electric motor inside your locos is a magnet and replacing it with a new more powerful one can revitalise your engines

-Doing so is relatively straight forward and really no more complex than the procedure discussed in my last post on model train servicing.
+Doing so is relatively straightforward and really no more complex than the procedure discussed in my last post on model train servicing.

 I use Neodymium magnets when upgrading my Locomotives.
-Neodymium are a relatively new type of magnet and many times stronger than traditional types.
+Neodymium is a relatively new type of magnet and many times stronger than traditional types.
 Magnets of this sort of the size and shape needed are available on eBay (for Hornby).

 Examine the locomotive a locate the screws fixing the bodyshell to the chassis.
-Usually these are the large screws on the underside of the unit although on some Hornby units you might also find one in the funnel.
+Usually, these are the large screws on the underside of the unit although on some Hornby units you might also find one in the funnel.

 Remove these screws and gently lift the shell off.

 Watch for tabs and clips, these can break easily.
-It’s just a case of identifying them and sliding the frame out and and away from the upper body shell.
+It’s just a case of identifying them and sliding the frame out and away from the upper body shell.